MichaelTerletskyi/Codewars-Solutions/js/8 kyu/Multiplication table for number/README.md

 10 * 5 = 50
 ```

-You can find this Kata by [link](https://www.codewars.com/kata/5a2fd38b55519ed98f0000ce/train/javascript)
+You can find this SquareNSum by [link](https://www.codewars.com/kata/5a2fd38b55519ed98f0000ce/train/javascript)